survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 # Authoring Packages

 Even though webpack is useful for bundling applications, it has its uses for package authors as well.
-You can use it to generate a site for your package and maintain the distribution files using it.
-It supports the [UMD format](https://github.com/umdjs/umd).
-UMD is compatible with multiple environments (CommonJS, AMD, globals) making it good for distribution purposes.
+It allows you to generate the distribution bundles required by npm.
+You can also generate the package site through webpack.

+In this chapter I will cover basic ideas behind authoring npm packages and discuss a couple of webpack specific techniques.

 ## Anatomy of an npm Package